glotzerlab/signac-flow/README.md

 When using **signac** as part of your work towards a publication, we would really appreciate that you acknowledge **signac** appropriately.
 We have prepared examples on how to do that [here](http://docs.signac.io/en/latest/acknowledge.html).
 **Thank you very much!**

+The signac framework is a [NumFOCUS Affiliated Project](https://numfocus.org/sponsored-projects/affiliated-projects).